Undergraduate Research Funding from Rice Centers and Schools

 HART is a paid civic research program administered by the Center for Civic Leadership.
 Small, interdisciplinary teams of Rice undergraduates work together for a semester with city offices and community organizations to address issues and challenges facing Houston and its residents.
 A faculty member, CCL staff, and a graduate student mentor the teams.

-Wagoner Foreign Study Scholarship
+Wagoner Foreign Study Scholarship, $ (CCL)

 Humanities and Social Sciences